-Ms Teo joined the Group in February 2003 and is responsible for formulating the human resource and administration policies of the Group.
-Ms Teo possesses more than 14 years of experience in human resource and administration and oversees the Group payroll, staff welfare and staff development as well as general administration matters.
-Ms Teo holds a Bachelor of Arts degree from the Pacific Union College (USA).
+Ms Teo joined the Group in February 2003 and is responsible for formulating its human resources and administration policies.
+Ms Teo possesses more than 14 years of experience in human resources and administration, and oversees Group payroll, staff welfare and staff development as well as general administration matters.
+Ms Teo holds a Bachelor of Arts from the Pacific Union College (USA).